-Schizophrenia is a mental illness.
+Schizophrenia is a mental health problem.
 Symptoms include hearing, seeing, smelling or tasting things that are not real (hallucinations); false ideas (delusions); disordered thoughts and problems with feelings, behaviour and motivation.
 The cause is not clear.
 In many people symptoms come back (recur) or persist long-term but some people have just one episode of symptoms that lasts a few weeks.
 Treatment includes medication, talking treatments and social support.

 What is schizophrenia?

 Schizophrenia is a serious mental health condition that causes disordered ideas, beliefs and experiences.
-In a sense, people with schizophrenia lose touch with reality and do not know which thoughts and experiences are true and real and which are not.
+In a sense, people with schizophrenia lose touch with reality and do not know which thoughts and experiences are real and which are not.

 Schizophrenia develops in about 1 in 100 people.
 It can occur in men and in women.
 The most common ages for it first to develop are 15-25 in men and 25-35 in women.